-Surf & Turf Tacos with Chimichurri “Aioli” & Crispy Onions
+Surf & Turf Tacos with Chimichurri Aioli & Crispy Shallots

 jump toRECIPE

-The for a play on surf & turf, sweet shrimp offset the smoky beef and I ended up with a zesty surf and turf.
-(I like to cut the tails of the shrimp and chop both the shrimp and the steak into pieces for easier eating, but if you want a nicer presentation, feel free to leave the shrimp whole and the tails on the shrimp.
-If this recipe hits the spot, you will definitely enjoy grilled honey lime shrimp tacos or coconut shrimp tacos with habanero lime butter.
+I like to remove the tails and chop both the shrimp and steak into bite-sized pieces for easier eating — but if you want a more polished presentation, feel free to leave the shrimp whole with the tails on.
+If you love this one, grilled honey lime shrimp tacos and coconut shrimp tacos with habanero lime butter are both excellent next steps.

 Key Ingredients in This Recipe